mapbox/mapbox-navigation-android/changelog/unreleased/bugfixes/dd.md

-- Fixed the case when `ReplayLocationEngine` returned outdated location at the begging of a new replay trip session.
+- Fixed the case when `ReplayLocationEngine` returned outdated location at the beginning of a new replay trip session.